“Metal roofing.” It’s a general term covering a broad scope of roofing options, products, and choices.

 - Nail flange systems count solely on the head of the fastener to keep the panels attached to the deck, which could lead to problems in the future.

-- Nail flange systems are a popular choice for residential applications because it tends to be the cheapest option for standing seam due to less required accessories for installation.
+- Nail flange systems are a popular choice for residential applications because it tends to be the cheapest option for standing seam due to fewer required accessories for installation.

 - Follow the imperfections of the roof deck